 When deciding on a color scheme for your garden, take cues from your clothes and your home decor.
-What colors do you like to wear?
-These are likely colors that you’re really drawn to and will give you a sense of what you may like in your garden, too!
+What colors do you like to wear or use when decorating?
+These are the colors that you’re drawn to and will give you a sense of what you may like in your garden, too!

 Before we go “into the weeds” here, I want to give you some quick wins if you haven’t ever thought about a color scheme for your garden.
 It’s easy for me to say “choose a color scheme and stick with it.”
 But… it can be overwhelming to choose a color scheme if you are just a beginner at gardening.
 So, here are some of my tips for locking down your garden color scheme:

 - Decide on the energy of your garden: Depending on the color “temperature” the colors in your garden can evoke different energy.
 So, it’s important to first decide what type of feeling you want to convey with your garden.